picodotdev/blog-ejemplos/Jist/README.md

 ```$ ./gradlew run --args="--user picodotdev"```

-Change the user, the gists are save to a folder with name `gist`.
+Change the user, the gists are saved to a folder with name `gist`.

 ### Requires